MilanSuresh2468/cse15l-lab-reports/LabReport1.md

 ![Image](ss4updated.jpg)

-The current working directory is `/home/lecture1/messages`. `cd` means changes directory, and it looks like that when we list no arguments, the working directory is changed to `home`.
+The current working directory is `/home/lecture1/messages`. `cd` means changes directory, and it looks like that when we list no arguments, the working directory is changed to `/home`.
 This is not an error.

 ## Directory as Argument: